psychemedia/storytelling-notes/john_barleycorn.md

 These men complain that Sir John Barleycorn hath undone them all which is false, as I doubt not but to make appear.

-I confess my name is Sir John Barleycorn, byut you never new Barleycorn do any harm, but always good, and has relieved as many poor people as any man, and will do so still, if they do not abuse me and my name, as they have, and still do, and take away my good name from me, and instead of calling me Sir John Barleycorn, they nick0name me after my friend and neighbour Malt, and so I came to be abused, and basely belied on; fur it is Mr Malt, if anyone, has done us all this wrong, which they say that I have done.
+I confess my name is Sir John Barleycorn, but you never new Barleycorn do any harm, but always good, and has relieved as many poor people as any man, and will do so still, if they do not abuse me and my name, as they have, and still do, and take away my good name from me, and instead of calling me Sir John Barleycorn, they nickname me after my friend and neighbour Malt, and so I came to be abused, and basely belied on; fur it is Mr Malt, if anyone, has done us all this wrong, which they say that I have done.

 Mr Malt

 Who I, brother John? indeed, but only that thou art my brother, and I love thee well, or I should hit thee one slap on thy teeth, but now time will come when you and I shall meet again.

 Gentlemen, as for my own part I will put the matter to the bench.
-But first I pray you consider with yourselves that all tradesmen should live, and althiugh I Master Malt so sometimes make a cup of good liquor, and many men come to taste it, yet the fault is neither in me, nor my brother John.
+But first I pray you consider with yourselves that all tradesmen should live, and although I, Master Malt, so sometimes make a cup of good liquor, and many men come to taste it, yet the fault is neither in me, nor my brother John.
 No, no, the fault is in such as these which makes this complaint against us, as I shall make appear to you all.

 As in the first place, which of you all can say, but Master Malt can make a cup of good liquor, with the help of a good brewer?
 And when it is made, it must be sold. the fault is not in the drink or the maker; for I pray which of you all can live without it?
-But when such as these complain of us, find it to be good, when they have such a greedy mind, that they thnk they shall never have enough for their money; and so Will overcame Wit, and then they begin to quarrel first with each other, and then they abuse me and my brother Sir John, so that in the end we are forced to take them by the topp of the head, and lay them down fast asleep.
+But when such as these complain of us, find it to be good, when they have such a greedy mind, that they think they shall never have enough for their money; and so Will overcame Wit, and then they begin to quarrel first with each other, and then they abuse me and my brother Sir John, so that in the end we are forced to take them by the topp of the head, and lay them down fast asleep.
 Then I pray you judge whether we or they are in the fault.

 The Judges.